BULLETIN BOARD - 2014

 is located on the Township property just west of the Township Hall.

-There is a disc golf course and gazebo at the park for your enjoyment.
-We also
+There is a disc golf course and gazebo with picnic tables at the park for your enjoyment.
+The Township is

 that you may have engraved to be put around the gazebo.
 If you have

 please call Paula Wyckoff at the Township during regular business

 Park meetings are held monthly.
 Residents are welcome to attend,

 we encourage your suggestions.
 A list of meeting dates is

 the upcoming events page on the website.
 If recreation is your interest, come and join us.
 New members are welcome.